Cognitive cascades: How to model (and potentially counter) the spread of fake news: Introduction

-This paper introduces a new class of simple models for the spread of misinformation that includes components from both social network theory and cognitive theory.
-While social network theory and cognitive theory have both sought to contribute to the understanding of the mechanisms that govern individuals' acquisition and updates of beliefs, each has traditionally focused on different pieces of this puzzle.
-Social network theory has provided interesting insights by applying techniques originally developed to model the spread of disease to modeling the spread of misinformation~\cite{brainard2020agent,kopp2018information,ehsanfar2017incentivizing,del2016spreading,maghool2019coevolution}.
-Modern psychological and cognitive theory has focused on how the relationship of suggested beliefs relates to an individual's current set of beliefs, and how this influences an individual's likelihood of updating their beliefs in the face of confirmatory or contradictory information~\cite{festinger1957theory,uscinski2020people,pennycook2019lazy,pennycook2020fighting,van2018partisan,van2020using,swire2020searching}.
-We introduce a new class of models, {\em cognitive contagion models,} that adopt a network-based contagion model from social network theory \cite{christakis2013social,centola2007complex}, but include a more individually differentiated model of belief update and adoption that is informed by cognitive theory.
-We show that even very simple versions of cognitive contagion result in interesting network dynamics that seem to well-represent some of the real-world phenomena that were seen in pandemic misinformation.
+This paper applies a class of models which capture the spread of ideas, innovations, culture, and more \cite{zhang2019empirically} to the spread of misinformation -- including components from both social network science and cognitive science.
+While social network science and cognitive science have both sought to contribute to the understanding of the mechanisms that govern individuals' acquisition and updates of beliefs, each has traditionally focused on different pieces of this puzzle.
+Social network science has provided interesting insights by applying techniques originally developed to model the spread of disease to modeling the spread of misinformation~\cite{brainard2020agent,kopp2018information,ehsanfar2017incentivizing,del2016spreading,maghool2019coevolution}.
+Modern psychological and cognitive science has focused on the relationship of suggested beliefs to an individual's current set of beliefs, and how this influences an individual's likelihood of updating their beliefs in the face of confirmatory or contradictory information~\cite{festinger1957theory,uscinski2020people,pennycook2019lazy,pennycook2020fighting,van2018partisan,van2020using,swire2020searching}.
+We call our models \emph{cognitive cascade models} -- those that adopt a cascading network-based diffusion model from social network science \cite{del2016spreading,christakis2013social,centola2007complex}, but include a more individually differentiated model of belief update and adoption that is informed by cognitive science as in cognitive contagion models \cite{secchi2016individual,goldberg2018beyond,friedkin2016network}.
+We show that even very simple versions of cognitive cascades result in interesting network dynamics that seem to represent some of the real-world phenomena that were seen in pandemic misinformation.

-An additional contribution of this work is the inclusion of news or media sources explicitly as a different type of network node from the individuals in the network.
-It is suspected that information coming from media sources plays an out-sized role in the spread of misinformation \cite{pewCovidNews,pewMediaCovidExaggeration,bursztyn2020misinformation} -- including how difficult false beliefs, once adopted, are to extricate -- and their inclusion suggests some simple strategies by which misinformation might be countered.